frankhaege/personal-webpage/content/publication/bauer-2004-political/index.md

 power.
 Moreover, we find that the structural configuration of the interest group system helps explain the dynamics as well as the extent of sector transformation.'
-publication: '*Annual Meeting of the Midwest Political Science Association*, 15-18 April, Chicago'
+publication: 'Paper prepared for the *Annual Meeting of the Midwest Political Science Association*, 15-18 April, Chicago '
 ---